MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 4. In the confirmation dialog box, you can change the name and description.
 When you're ready, select **Publish**.

 > [!NOTE]
 > After the function is published, the function is visible to all users.
-The function can then be invoked within other functions, rules, velocities, post decision rules and routing rules.
+The function can then be invoked within other functions, rules, velocities, post-decision rules and routing rules.

 For information about how to use your functions within other resources like functions, rules, velocities, post decision action and routing rules see the [Invoke a Function from resources](Functions.md#invoke-a-function-from-resources) section later in this article.

-### Understand the Sample pane
+### Understand the sample pane

 When you create or edit a function, the **Sample** pane appears on the right side of the page.